ncezid-biome/HMAS-QC-Pipeline2/README.md

     1.  **params.reads**: this is the path to your paired demultiplexed fastq files (for each sample).
 And make sure they have a `*_R{1,2}*.fastq.gz` pattern.
     2.  **params.outdir**: this is the folder for your output which contains all the subfolders (one for each sample).
 And each subfolder holds the _final.unique.fasta_, _final.count_table_, _samplename.csv_ and a few other intermediary files
-    3.  **params.primer**: this is the path to your primer-pair file which lists your primer infomation, and it's 4 column (tab delimited) file with the format as: 'primer', forward_primer, reverse complement of reverse_primer and primer name, i.e.,  `primer  CACGCATCATTTCGCAAAAGC   AGTACGTTCGGCCTCTTTCAG   OG0001079primerGroup1`
+    3.  **params.primer**: this is the path (***absolute path recommended***) to your primer-pair file which lists your primer infomation, and it's 4 column (tab delimited) file with the format as: 'primer', forward_primer, reverse complement of reverse_primer and primer name, i.e.,  `primer  CACGCATCATTTCGCAAAAGC   AGTACGTTCGGCCTCTTTCAG   OG0001079primerGroup1`

-3. Run the following:
+   >  Run the following:
 `nextflow run hmas2.nf`
 **note:** if you're too lazy to provide those 3 required parameters in the **nextflow.config** file, you can still provide them at the command line, for example:
  `nextflow run hmas2.nf --reads YOUR_READS --outdir YOUR_OUTPUT --primer YOUR_PRIMER`

+3. **nextflow.config file**:
+Feel free to update the file as necessary.
+But it is recommended to fill in the `params.reads, params.outdir, params.primer`, update the `CPU, memory, params.maxcutadapts` parameters based on your available hardware, and leave other parameters intact unless you have strong evidence to update them otherwise.